-- On the way down the tree to the insertion point, if ever see a black node with two red children, swap the colors.
-If X's parent is red, perform rotations, otherwise continue down the tree - The rotations are done while traversing down the tree to the insertion point. - Avoid rotating into case (c) (2 red siblings) altogether. - Top-Down insertion can be done with loops without recursion or parent pointers, so is slightly faster.
+- On the way down the tree to the insertion point, if ever see a black node with two red children, swap the colors. - If X's parent is red, perform a rotation, - otherwise continue down the tree - (All but possibly one of) the rotations are done while traversing down the tree to the insertion point. - Avoid rotating into case (c) (2 red siblings) altogether. - Top-Down insertion is slightly "leaner" than bottom-up: - Never requires a (recursive) chain-reaction of rotations - No need for parent pointers